 Small business concerns normally may retain the principal worldwide patent rights to any invention developed with Government support.
 The Government receives a royalty-free license for its use, reserves the right to require the patent holder to license others in certain limited circumstances, and requires that anyone exclusively licensed to sell the invention in the United States must normally manufacture it domestically.
-To the extent authorized by 35 USC 205, the Government will not make public any information disclosing a Government-supported invention for a period of five years to allow the awardee to pursue a patent.
-See also Invention Reporting in Section 8.6.
+To the extent authorized by 35 U.S.C. § 205, the Government will not make public any information disclosing a Government-supported invention for a period of five years to allow the awardee to pursue a patent.
+See also Section 8.7, Invention Reporting.